 Potential to occur within the Project Site and Access Corridor.
 Swainson's hawks are known to forage in areas surrounding the Project Site and Access Corridor.
-Groupings of trees and trees along the nearby Kings River, provide suitable nesting and perching habitat, and the fallow and agricultural lands within the Project Site provide suitable foraging habitat.
-Potentially suitable nesting habitat occurs at the off-site tailwater pond of the southwestern corner of the Solar Blue Project Site.
+Groupings of trees and trees along the Kings River to the east, provide suitable nesting and perching habitat, and the fallow and agricultural lands within the Project Site provide suitable foraging habitat.
+The nearest previously observed Swainson's hawk nest is located approximately 3.0 miles east of the Project Site.
+Potentially suitable nesting habitat occurs at the off-site tailwater pond approximately 1.0 miles to the west of the Chestnut Solar Project Site.